The Bankrate promise

 The bottom line

-Student loans have come a long way since they first became available in the 1950s.
+Student loans have come a long way since they became available in the 1950s.
 Although some changes are happening to make the system more efficient, there’s still a lot of work to be done.
-Until then, the best thing you can do is explore your options so you can choose the one that best suits your financial circumstances and needs.
+Until then, the best thing you can do is explore your options to choose the one that best suits your financial circumstances and needs.